U.S. Congress reaches deal on COVID-19 aid package, plans votes for Monday

 The pandemic will stand as the largest crisis facing Biden’s new administration, although signs of hope have emerged as the United States has begun vaccinating people against the highly contagious respiratory disease.

-Reporting by Andy Sullivan and David Shepardson; Additional reporting by David Brunnstrom; Editing by Sonya Hepinstall and Peter Cooney
+Reporting by Andy Sullivan and David Shepardson; Additional reporting by David Brunnstrom and Steve Holland; Editing by Heather Timmons and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.